nginxinc/NGINX-Demos/etcd-demo/README.md

      $ docker stop service2 service4
      ```

 1. Play by creating/removing/starting/stopping multiple containers.
-Creating a new container with SERVICE_TAG "production" or starting a stopped container will add that container to the NGINX upstream group automatically.
+Creating a new container with SERVICE_TAG "production" or starting a container will add that container to the NGINX upstream group automatically.
 Removing or stopping a container removes it from the upstream group.

 1. The way this works is everytime there is a change in etcd, script.sh gets invoked (through etcd_exec_watch.sh) which checks some of the environment variables set by etcd and adds the server specified by ETCD_WATCH_VALUE to the NGINX upstream block if ETCD_WATCH_ACTION is 'set' and removes it if ETCD_WATCH_ACTION is 'delete'.
 The removal happens by traversing through all NGINX Plus upstreams and removing the ones not present in etcd.